Risk factors for breast cancer: Dioxins

 Dioxins (most notably the polychlorinated dibenzodioxins) are chemicals that are produced when chlorinated products are burned, such as polyvinyl chloride (PVC).
 This occurs when chlorinated products are used in certain manufacturing industries.
 Dioxins are also added to the air when gasoline and diesel fuels break down.
 Dioxins are able to bioaccumulate, meaning that they settle and stay in human and animal fat for long periods of time.
 There are many different types of dioxins and only a few of them have been labeled by the Environmental Protection Agency as definite human carcinogens and endocrine hormone disruptors.
-Although dioxins are floating in the air, they eventually settle on plants and other vegetation surfaces.
+Although dioxins float in the air, they eventually settle on plants and other vegetation surfaces.
 These plants and vegetation are them eaten by cows and other animals.
-Humans end up eating the produce, milk, eggs, and meat produced by these animals that have consumed dioxin covered vegetation.
+Humans end up eating the produce, milk, eggs, and meat produced by animals that have consumed dioxin-covered vegetation.
 Dioxins are more harmful when ingested this way.
 Multiple studies have led to the idea that increased dioxin levels can increase one's risk for breast cancer.
-A study done in 1976 after a chemical plant explosion in Seveso, Italy concluded that high dioxin level exposure in a woman's body correlated with a more than double chance of developing breast cancer.
+A study done in 1976 after a chemical plant explosion in Seveso, Italy, concluded that high dioxin level exposure in a woman's body correlated with a more than double chance of developing breast cancer.